 Our Equalution client Kym, down 8kgs with a complete change in body composition.
 This was achieved through a flexible diet approach allowing her to enjoy her favourite foods such as burgers, chocolate and icecream, among lean meats and vegetables.

-Eating well for health and fat loss is a two part system in that quality and quantity go hand in hand but the art of weight loss will always boil down to calories in vs calories out REGARDLESS (have a read of the Twinkie study).
-Two choices may not compare in nutrient density but no matter how healthy one seems over the other your body will recognise and won't ignore its caloric value.
+Eating well for health and fat loss is a two-part system in that quality and quantity go hand in hand, but the art of weight loss will always boil down to calories in vs calories out REGARDLESS (have a read of the Twinkie study).
+Two choices may not compare in nutrient density but no matter how healthy one seems over the other, your body will recognise and won't ignore its caloric value.
 This is important as if you want to lose weight you need to calorically be consuming less energy than expenditure.
-While some foods are more nutrient dense than others in that they contain more micronutrients THEY ALL HAVE CALORIES.
-If you're trying to lose weight it's necessary to be conscious of caloric intake given it's possible to overeat in 'clean food' just as it's possible to overeat on burgers and fries.
+While some foods are more nutrient-dense than others in that they contain more micronutrients THEY ALL HAVE CALORIES.
+If you're trying to lose weight it's necessary to be conscious of caloric intake given it's possible to overeat

 Disclaimer: No food is neither good nor bad, it's not how your body recognises it and your diet should also be regarded in a whole context rather than a good meal vs bad meal basis - after all fat loss and fat gain will be the result of calories in vs calories out periodically.
 So while none of the below foods are bad just don't consume on the basis that you're being the epitome of health and a fat loss burning machine with little regard for its caloric value.